AI Agents

 Static automation works best on clean paths.
 Agents matter when the workflow needs interpretation, recovery, and several possible next steps.

-Wiro is strongest when the work is too complex for a rigid chain but still structured enough to operate inside business systems.
-That is why the platform emphasizes real integrations, natural-language skill design, and ready-made agents for production work.
+Wiro fits when the work is too complex for a rigid chain but still structured enough to run inside business systems.
+The platform is built around ask, plan, run, and done, which is a stronger fit for judgment and sequencing than pure trigger logic.

 Related Wiro pages